 Nick is a chartered accountant and spent most of his executive career in investment banking where he was Managing Director and Head of UK Equity Capital Markets for HSBC.
-He has a track record of advising boards of major UK plcs in raising finance and attracting a diverse investor base.
+He has a track record of advising boards of major UK PLCs in raising finance and attracting a diverse investor base.
 He has previous Non-Executive Director experience with Leicester Tigers Rugby Club.
 He is currently an independent member of the sports broadcast monitoring committee.

-Nick is an active club squash player at Tunbridge Wells, having reacquainted himself with squash when his sons became keen squash players.
+Nick is an active club squash player at Tunbridge Wells, having reacquainted himself with the game when his sons became keen squash players.

 Andrew has a strong finance background, developed during his 15-year career at Associated British Foods and nine years at Warburtons where he is currently Chief Financial Officer.